natewbrooks/positive-professionals/src/pages/index.md

             consistently delivering superior value, it builds a competitive advantage that attracts customers, engages employees, and earns respect from the industry.
+      about: Excellence is our benchmark for performance and results.
+It's about striving to be the best in all we do and pushing the limits of our potential.
+This relentless pursuit of excellence ensures that our clients not only meet but exceed their goals, setting new standards in their respective industries.
     - name: Collaboration
       reasons:
         - reason: Accelerating Achievement of Goals